CriminalInjuriesCompensationAuthority/bdd-template-test-framework/README.md

 -   clone this directory
 -   `npm install`

-The specs/data directory contains two file that you can use to override the default dummy email and mobile phone number email_recipient and sms_recipient respectively.
+The specs/data directory contains two files that you can use to override the default dummy email and mobile phone number email_recipient and sms_recipient respectively.

 The env/test.properties file conatins the following variables